M-erb/merb.dev/src/content/blog/how-to-add-free-ssltsl-https-to-nginx-using-lets-encrypt.md

 ## Next steps

 I will be writing more about nginx and how I use it to host static sites and even nodejs apps on a VPS server.
 Speaking of VPS there are a few really good ones out there for not too expensive.
 The one I went with is [DigitalOcean](https://m.do.co/c/5274752299b2) and their service has been fantastic with no surprising fees or failures.
 I can spin up a server for as little as $5 per month.
 I have been using them for several years now with no issues.
 From spinning up various databases to static sites, nodejs, python, chat apps, email servers and more!
 They have a deal that if you sign up through a referral link you get a $200 credit over the course of 60 days.
 I do get a kickback of $25 if you spend $25 after the credit but that is not why I am doing this.
 I used someone else's link to get started on DigitalOcean myself and that $200 credit was amazing!
 I have learned so much from experimenting with my own machine I can break and then easily restart on a new one.
 [My referral link](https://m.do.co/c/5274752299b2).

 Article series:
 1. <a href="/blog/how-to-install-nginx-ubuntu" target="_blank">How to install nginx on Ubuntu</a>
 2. <a href="/blog/how-to-host-sites-with-nginx-and-server-blocks" target="_blank">How to host sites with nginx and server blocks</a>
 3. How to add FREE SSL/TSL and HTTPS to nginx using Let’s Encrypt 👈 you are here
-4. How to host nodejs with nginx using reverse proxy 🫥 coming soon!
+4. <a href="/blog/how-to-host-nodejs-with-nginx-using-reverse-proxy" target="_blank">How to host nodejs with nginx using reverse proxy</a>
-5. Nginx commands 🫥 coming soon!
+5. Nginx commands and configuration examples 🫥 coming soon!